simiyutin/java_functional_clones/README.md

 STEPS:

-1. At first, we are using builtin IDEA for-loops to stream API refactorings to easily fild places which can be replaced by predicates, e.g. .filter(/*here comes piece of code which surely can be replaced by Predicate variable*/)
+0. For each file:
+1. We find places where builtin functional refactorings can be applied, and apply them.
+2. In obtained refactored methods we choose expressions to extract as first-class functions paramaters, and extract them.
+3. We launch builtin mechanism for finding and removing clones, and remove them.

+Example of obtained result can be seen here: //todo